bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/deprecated_tolocaleformat.md

 Warning: Date.prototype.toLocaleFormat is deprecated
 ====================================================

-The JavaScript warning “Date.prototype.toLocaleFormat is deprecated; consider using Intl.DateTimeFormat instead” occurs when the non-standard <span class="page-not-created">`Date.prototype.toLocaleFormat`</span> method is used.
+The JavaScript warning "Date.prototype.toLocaleFormat is deprecated; consider using Intl.DateTimeFormat instead” occurs when the non-standard <span class="page-not-created">`Date.prototype.toLocaleFormat`</span> method is used.

 Message
 -------